New Policy Library

 e) access the University’s library or computing and network facilities.

-5.41.
-While a student is excluded the student must not:
+5.49.
+While a student is excluded or after a termination of enrolment the student must not:

-a) attend any classes relating to any subject or group of subjects from which the student has been excluded, including classes conducted online;
+a) attend any classes relating to any subject or group of subjects from which the student has been excluded or had enrolment terminated, including classes conducted online;

-b) sit any examinations relating to any subject or group of subjects from which the student has been excluded;
+b) sit any examinations relating to any subject or group of subjects from which the student has been excluded or had enrolment terminated;

-c) submit any work for assessment in any subject or group of subjects from which the student has been excluded;
+c) submit any work for assessment in any subject or group of subjects from which the student has been excluded or had enrolment terminated;

-d) gain any credit for work submitted in any subject or group of subjects from which the student has been excluded; or
+d) gain any credit for work submitted in any subject or group of subjects from which the student has been excluded or had enrolment terminated; or

 e) seek access to, enter upon or otherwise use or enjoy any University premises, facilities, activities, subjects, tutorials or incidents of University life specified in any notice of exclusion issued in accordance with the terms of this policy.

-Readmission after expulsion, reinstatement where suspended and forfeiture of fees
+Readmission after expulsion, reinstatement where enrolment suspended and forfeiture of fees

-5.43.
-After a period of no less than 5 years since the date of a student’s expulsion under the provisions of the Vice-Chancellor Regulation (Part 6 – Student Conduct), or the provisions of the Academic Board Regulation (Part 9 – Student Academic Integrity), the Vice-Chancellor may lift or vary the terms of the expulsion.
+5.51.
+After a period of no less than five years since the date of a student’s expulsion under the provisions of the Vice-Chancellor Regulation (Part 6 – Student Conduct), or the provisions of the Academic Board Regulation (Part 9 – Student Academic Integrity), the Vice-Chancellor may lift or vary the terms of the expulsion.

-A student may make a written request to the Vice-Chancellor (vc@unimelb.edu.au) for re-admission to the University, in accordance with the timeframe detailed above, including the provision of a detailed case as to why they should be re-admitted in light of the nature of the conduct for which they were expelled from the University.
-The Vice-Chancellor may require specific additional documentation be provided in support of the request.
+5.52.
+A student may make a written request to the Vice-Chancellor (vc@unimelb.edu.au) for re-admission to the University, including the provision of a detailed case as to why they should be re-admitted in light of the nature of the conduct for which they were expelled from the University.
+The Vice-Chancellor may require specific additional documentation to be provided in support of the request.

 a) The Vice-Chancellor may consider the student’s written request and then may: